Kevv55/Kevv55/README.md

 <h3 align="left">Some projects I'd like to share with you:</h3>

-Portfolio website (it uses React typescript as the frontend and NodeJS as the backend): https://github.com/Kevv55/folio.git
+Portfolio website (it uses React typescript as the frontend and NodeJS as the backend): \n https://github.com/Kevv55/folio.git

 CNN model that classifies clothes: